University of Texas at Dallas: Landscape

 A $30 million Campus Landscape Enhancement Project, largely funded by Margaret McDermott (wife of UTD founder Eugene McDermott), was started in October 2008 and completed in late 2010.
 The project encompassed all aspects of landscape architecture from campus identity to pedestrian strategies, future growth patterns, sustainability and establishing a campus core.
 The first enhancement included the reforestation of the main entry drive with more than 5,000 native trees.
 Each tree was hand-picked and individually arranged by the landscape architect after study of native stands in Texas.

-The next major enhancement a included the commitment to a riparian corridor, consisting of a densely planted natural creek bed along the central entry median to the campus Allée.
+The next major enhancement included the commitment to a riparian corridor, consisting of a densely planted natural creek bed along the central entry median to the campus Allée.
 The main Mall (or 'Allée') includes 116 hand-picked columnar 'Claudia Wannamaker' Magnolias alongside five reflecting pools and four human-scale chess boards (to represent the achievements of the school's chess team).
 At the northern terminus of the Mall (between the McDermott Library and the Student Union) is a pavilion-sized plaza, referred to by many students as "The Plinth".
 The plaza includes a granite fountain complete with mist column, an overhead trellis covered in wisteria vines, and a temperature-modifying shade structure design.

-Phase II of the Campus landscape upgrades began in 2013, which included to the main pedestrian walkways and corridors on campus, the outdoor space between the Founders and University Theatre buildings, and other areas on campus.
-As a result of the Campus Enhancement Plan, the University was earned recognition by Tree Campus USA in the summer of 2017.
-About 6,800 trees can be found on the main campus representing 65 species.
-In order to maintain this designation, the University created the Tree Advisory Committee, a subcommittee of the Campus Sustainability Committee, and gave each tree a metal tag and GPS locator to manage tree health.

-The most recent Phase III of the Campus Landscape Enhancement Project was completed in time for the Fall 2021 semester.
-This phase included converting a section of Rutherford Ave from North Loop Road to Franklyn Jenifer Drive into a 24-foot wide pedestrian-only promenade.
+The most recent Phase of the Campus Landscape Enhancement Project was completed in time for the fall 2021 semester.
+This phase included converting a section of Rutford Ave from North Loop Road to Franklyn Jenifer Drive into a 24-foot wide pedestrian-only promenade.
 Six brick signs matching that of the main entrance was also installed at major intersections and campus entrances.
 A bridge was also installed over Cottonwood Creek between Callier Center Richardson and the Bioengineering and Sciences Building which was finished in September 2021.
 A total of 1,200 trees were planted and enhancements were made to the Rock Garden behind the Founder Building.